Capitão Wagner

 Wagner Sousa Gomes, also known as Capitão Wagner (born January 21, 1979) is a captain of the Military Police Reserve of the State of Ceará and a Brazilian politician affiliated to Brazil Union (UNIÃO).
 He was a federal deputy in office from 2019 to 2023.

 Leader of Ceará's public security workers, he was notable for leading the 2011 Ceará Military Police riot, which was responsible for the insecurity among the population and the chaos brought to the city of Fortaleza with a forced quarantine.
 At the time, he exchanged insults with the then governor Cid Gomes and his brother Ciro Gomes.

 He was the most voted councillor of Fortaleza in 2012, the most voted state deputy in Ceará in 2014 and the most voted federal deputy in Ceará in 2018.
 He was also a candidate for mayor in the 2016 Fortaleza mayoral election and 2020 Fortaleza mayoral election and in both disputes, he advanced to a second round.
 But in the end, Mayor Roberto Cláudio (in 2016) and José Sarto (in 2020), both members of the Democratic Labour Party (PDT) were elected.

-He's currently the Secretary of Health of Maracanaú under Roberto Pessoa's administration.
+He was the Secretary of Health of Maracanaú under Roberto Pessoa's administration from February 2023 to February 2024.

 Career

 Wagner Sousa Gomes was born in São Paulo, in the district of Santo Amaro, and as a child he moved to Fortaleza.
 In 2009, he was approved in a Federal Highway Police (PRF) test.
 After he took the position of Bachelor in Public Security, Wagner was the leader of the strike movement of the Military Police and Firefighters in Ceará, from the end of 2011 to 2012.

 In 2009, he joined the Party of the Republic (PR).
-He ran in 2010 for State Deputy of Ceará, having obtained 28,818 votes, being Fernanda Pessoa's substitute.
+He ran in 2010 for State Deputy of Ceará, having obtained 28,818 votes, being Fernanda Pessoa's alternate.
 He took office in September 2011, when he went to the proportional paid reserve of the Military Police of Ceará, due to the deputy's retirement.
 He participated in the electoral race for councillor in Fortaleza in 2012, being elected with the highest number of votes in the city.
 In 2014, he ran for state deputy and was again elected with the highest number of votes.
 In an interview with Rádio Clube, on March 16, 2016, he announced his candidacy for mayor of Fortaleza, which had the support of the Brazilian Social Democracy Party (PSDB), of the Brazilian Democratic Movement Party (PMDB) and Solidariedade (SD).

 In August 2016, at an event of his campaign in the João XXIII neighborhood of Fortaleza, he assured that his first proposal was to arm and train the Municipal Guard of Fortaleza.
 However, he received criticism from his opponent, Luizianne Lins (PT), stating that it would be “a thing for desperate people”.